telerik/xaml-docs/controls/radrichtextbox/features/spellcheck.md

 You can customize the spell checker by using the __SpellChecker__ property of __RadRichTextBox__.
 It is of type __ISpellChecker__.
 By default an object of type DocumentSpellChecker, which implements the interface, is used for this property.
 You can either use it or provide your custom class that implements the __ISpellChecker__ interface.

->When spell checking is enable using `IsSpellCheckingEnabled` property, spell checker is asynchronously invoked in a background thread and marks the words in the document as valid or invalid.
-If you need to invalidate the words currently marked, you can use `RadRichTextBox.InvalidateProofingErrors(bool)` method.
+>When spell checking is enabled using **IsSpellCheckingEnabled** property, spell checker is asynchronously invoked in a background thread and marks the words in the document as valid or invalid.
+If you need to invalidate the words currently marked, you can use RadRichTextBox.**InvalidateProofingErrors(bool)** method.

 ## Dictionaries